English for Professional Purposes: Business

 - Summarizing and critiquing articles

-- Writing business emails and memos
+- Writing business communications

 - Networking skills